haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 ##### Definition of restraints

-In this tab, we will define distance restraints by specify active residues for each molecule.
+In this tab, we will define distance restraints by specifying active residues for each molecule.

 * **Step 6:** In the section "Molecule 1 - parameters", in the subsection "Active/Passive residues - Selection #1", in the field "Active residues (directly involved in the interaction)", specify the active residues for E2A.